-As was stated earlier, it is not illegal to touch a pupil.
+As stated, it is not illegal to touch a pupil.
 Below are some examples of where touching a pupil might be proper and necessary.
 Ideally consent should be sought prior to physical contact, although this may depend on the age of the child and the circumstances.

-- Holding the hand of a child in line when moving around school or outside school. - When comforting a distressed child. - When a pupil is being praised or congratulated. - To demonstrate how to use a musical instrument1. - To demonstrate techniques in PE and games. - To administer first aid. - To change a pupil when soiled or wet, particularly in Early Years.
+- Holding the hand of a child in line when moving around school or outside school. - When comforting a distressed child. - When a pupil is being praised or congratulated. - To demonstrate how to use a musical instrument. - To demonstrate techniques in PE and games. - To administer first aid. - To change a pupil when soiled or wet, particularly in Early Years.
 In this circumstance the staff member would inform another member of staff about the changing prior to carrying it out.

-It should be noted that in EYFS and with younger children there are often cases which fall into the above categories.
+In EYFS and with younger children there are often cases which fall into the above categories.